 Once you’ve gathered all the necessary information to compose a biographical sketch, it’s time to format your facts.
 Will you retell the person’s life in chronological order?
 Or, will you lead with their major achievements and then circle back to tell their full story?

 Five hundred words only gives you three to five paragraphs to work with.
 In an autobiographical sketch, you can even consider a bulleted list.
-For something more classic, take a look at this biographical sketch about Leonard Bernstein, American conductor, composer, and educator.
+Take a look at this sample biographical sketch about Leonard Bernstein, American conductor, composer and educator.

 If you’re writing your own biographical sketch, it can be extended into a capsule biography or full-blown autobiography.
 A capsule biography covers six pertinent elements: name, birthdate, birthplace, parents’ names, major achievements, and death.

-While the topics are similar, capsule biographies are able to include a little more detail than biosketches.
-As in Ann Hadley's biosketch, she kept the focus on her major achievements with just a tiny little personal detail at the end.
+While the topics are similar, capsule biographies are able to include a little more detail than biosketches, which focus on major achievements, with possibly just a tiny little personal detail at the end.